junweihsu/TRACE/README.md

 In the VMD Tk Console, run the following command to load the visualization script [`visualize.tcl`](./visualize.tcl):

 `source /path/to/TRACE/visualize.tcl`

+Make sure you are already in the analysis output directory that contains `visual.gro` and `visual_index.txt`, and that the analysis has been completed.

+> By default, the script assumes the required files are in the current working directory (`./`).

 ## 3. File Format